Horizontal bar at the Olympics

 The horizontal bar is an artistic gymnastics event held at the Summer Olympics.
 The event was first held for men at the first modern Olympics in 1896.
 It was held again in 1904, but not in 1900, 1908, 1912, or 1920 when no apparatus events were awarded medals.
 The horizontal bar was one of the components of the men's artistic individual all-around in 1900, 1908, and 1912, however.
 The men's horizontal bar returned as a medal event in 1924 and has been held every Games since.
 Horizontal bar scores were included in the individual all-around for 1924 and 1928, with no separate apparatus final.
 In 1932, the horizontal bar was entirely separate from the all-around.
 From 1936 to 1956, there were again no separate apparatus finals with the horizontal bar scores used in the all-around.
 Beginning in 1960, there were separate apparatus finals.

 The 1896 Games also featured a team horizontal bar event.

+At the 2024 Games, the final event saw all but two fall from the horizontal bar, sparking calls for an investigation.